-Particulars of IPT for FY2024 as required under Rule 907 of the SGX-ST Listing Manual are as follows:-
+Particulars of IPT for FY2025 as required under Rule 907 of the SGX-ST Listing Manual are as follows:-

-Aggregate value of Aggregate value

-all interested person of all interested

-transactions during the person transactions

-financial year under conducted under

-review (excluding the shareholders'

-transactions less than mandate pursuant

-\$100,000 and transactions to Rule 920 of the

-conducted under SGX-ST Listing

-shareholders' mandate Manual (excluding transactions less

-pursuant to Rule 920 of

-Name of interested person the SGX-ST Listing Manual) \$'000 than \$100,000) \$'000

-Name of interested person \$ 000 \$ 000

-Management and other related fees

-Lanson Place Hospitality Management (Singapore) Pte Ltd# 736 N.A.

-Lanson Place Hospitality Management (Malaysia) Limited# 292 N.A.
+Aggregate value of all interested person transactions during the financial year under review (excluding transactions less than \$100,000 and transactions conducted under shareholders' mandate pursuant to Rule 920 of the SGX-ST Listing Manual) Aggregate value of all interested person transactions conducted under the shareholders' mandate pursuant to Rule 920 of the SGX-ST Listing Manua (excluding transactions less than \$100,000) Name of interested person \$'000 \$'000 Management and other related fees Lanson Place Hospitality Management (Singapore) Pte Ltd 739 N.A.
+Lanson Place Hospitality Management (Malaysia) Limited 457 N.A.

-^{} The Group has a 32.97% interest in the company.
+[#] The Group has a 32.74% interest in the company